rphair/frankenwallet/docs/usage/will-testament.md

 - list its URL, username, and login password;
 - list all registered details for authentication purposes (email, phone, any PINs, address as on KYC);
 - list any other means of authenticating your login or identity:
-  - e.g. TOTP setup code or other authentication tokens
+  - e.g. [TOTP (authenticator app)](https://en.wikipedia.org/wiki/Time-based_one-time_password) setup code or other authentication tokens
   - e.g. any PINs required for certain activities like trading or transfer
   - including **login details for the registered email address**: likely needed for ID challenges.

+{: .new-title }
+> suggestion
+>
+> If you can commit to keeping such balances updated, the restoration process would be more certain if you would leave **approximate balances and dates** for **each wallet and account** to help your executor confirm they've been restored properly.

 {: .important-title }
 > for complex resources